ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 - #strong[Profile Saving];: Allow bookmarking custom views (e.g., "Single women 30-34") for easy direct comparison between different groups or periods of data during analysis sessions.

-- #strong[Implementing Dual y-Axis];: Due to complexity and conflicts of packages (crosstalk & ggplotly), the plot does not display secondary y-axis for fertility rates which dynamically updates based on total or age-banded fertility rates (Births per Female vs Births per Thousand Women).
+- #strong[Implementing Dual y-Axes];: Due to complexity and conflicts of packages (crosstalk & ggplotly), the plot does not display secondary y-axis for fertility rates which dynamically updates based on total or age-banded fertility rates (Births per Female vs Births per Thousand Women).

 = Conclusion
 <conclusion>
 Singapore's fertility crisis is intricately tied to marriage trends, economic conditions, and changing female labour patterns.
-Our interactive visualisation highlights the dominant role of increased female labour force participation in driving the decline in fertility, particularly following the 1998 Asian Financial Crisis.
+Our interactive dashboard highlights the dominant role of increased female labour force participation in driving the decline in fertility, particularly following the 1998 Asian Financial Crisis.
 As more women entered the workforce, fertility rates consistently dropped, with the most pronounced decline occurring in the 25-29 age group.
 The structural changes in family planning decisions, influenced by economic uncertainty and evolving social norms, have entrenched low fertility rates.
 To address this issue, policies should focus on supporting women to balance full-time careers with earlier childbearing, such as through affordable childcare and flexible work arrangements.

 = References
 <references>